ankittyagi87/banana_ml_utility_deepRL/Report.md

 ## Overview

-Deep reinforcement learning was applied to the Banana-collecting unity environment and variants of [Deep Q](https://arxiv.org/abs/1312.5602.pdf) and [Double Deep Q](https://arxiv.org/pdf/1509.06461.pdf) agents were able to solve the game (defined as an average score above 13.0 over 100 episodes).
+Deep reinforcement learning was applied to the Banana-collecting unity environment and variants of [Deep Q](https://arxiv.org/abs/1312.5602.pdf) and [Double Deep Q](https://arxiv.org/pdf/1509.06461.pdf), [dueling Deep Q](https://arxiv.org/abs/1511.06581v3) agents were able to solve the game (defined as an average score above 13.0 over 100 episodes).

 ## Architectures